 Your bank or local Credit Union is the best place to cash a check.
 Typically, most banks offer their members free check cashing.
 If you don’t have a bank account, you can cash the check at the issuing bank for a fee or endorse the check to someone with a bank account.

 You can cash unlimited checks once you’ve opened a bank account.
-However, what if you can’t open a bank account?

 |Bank or Credit Union||Check Cashing Fee (non-customer)||Notes|